aring87/Sentinel-Detection-As-Code/README.md

 This repository serves as a one-stop location for:

 - detection engineering strategy and program documentation
-- executive proposal and maturity reporting
 - detection-as-code content for Microsoft Sentinel
-- governance, validation, tuning, and lifecycle standards
+- validation, tuning, and lifecycle governance
 - ATT&CK and Cyber Kill Chain coverage tracking
 - analyst triage guidance and operational support
+- executive reporting, planning, and maturity development
 - future multi-platform expansion, including Splunk

 ---

 ## Purpose

 Detection engineering is more than writing alert logic.
-A mature program requires structure, governance, testing, reporting, and repeatable workflows that turn threat hypotheses into reliable, supportable analytics.

-This repository is designed to support that full lifecycle.
+A mature program requires structure, repeatable workflows, quality standards, validation, operational triage support, and reporting that connects technical content to program outcomes.
+This repository is designed to support that full lifecycle, from idea to validated analytic to operational use.

+---

+## Current Focus

+This repository is currently centered on **Microsoft Sentinel detection engineering** and is being actively refined into a more governed, scalable detection engineering program.

+Current priorities include:

+- improving detection quality and consistency
+- standardizing rule schema and metadata
+- reducing duplicate and overlapping analytics
+- strengthening analyst triage guidance
+- improving ATT&CK alignment and lifecycle discipline
+- organizing content for long-term maintainability

+Planned future growth includes:

+- expanded automation and validation workflows
+- stronger deployment and reporting pipelines
+- additional platform support such as Splunk
+- shared governance and reporting across security platforms

+---

+## What This Repository Contains

+### Detection Content
+Detection content is organized as code and grouped by tactic under `detections/sentinel/`.

+Current tactic areas include:

+- browser
+- collection
+- command-and-control
+- credential-access
+- defense-evasion
+- discovery
+- execution
+- exfiltration
+- impact
+- initial-access
+- lateral-movement
+- persistence
+- privilege-escalation
+- reconnaissance
+- resource-development
+- deprecated

+### Triage Guides
+Analyst-facing triage content is maintained under `content/triage-guides/` and is intended to support consistent investigation, escalation, and response.

+### Governance
+Governance content defines the standards used to maintain quality and consistency across the repository, including naming, severity, lifecycle, tagging, and rule quality expectations.

+### Program Documentation
+The `docs/` structure supports executive communication, strategy, process, reporting, and visual program artifacts.

 ---